 Whether it’s AC repair or total AC system replacement, there are various terms within the HVAC industry that can get puzzling for homeowners.
-Not to mention all of the different pieces of heating and air conditioning equipment that can be used to increase your home’s energy efficiency and air quality.
+Not to mention all of the different pieces of heating and air conditioning equipment that can be used to improve your home’s energy efficiency and air quality.
 Of course we can’t write about all of the variations in one blog post, so we’ll take a look at one of the normal inquiries we see at Strogen's Service Experts: what’s the difference between an air conditioner and an air handler?

 What is an Air Handler?